victorsbm/Expense-Reimbursement-System/readme.md

 Open the Project01 folder using Intellij, and write the URL, name, etc. in application.properties to connect the database, and run "Driver.java"

 Open the project01-frontend folder using Visual Studio Code
-- You need to install the react package(s) if there is error in import statement
+- You need to install the react package(s) if there is error in import statement, type "npm install" in terminal
-- Type "npm start" to open the front-end page
+- Type "npm start" in terminal to open the front-end page

 ## As an employee, the user cam
 Login as an employee